 - Ability to improve and level your character (i.e. character progression)

-- Story driven campaigns and gameplay
+- Story-driven campaigns and gameplay

 If you agree with the above, we are in a great company and I am about to show you why.
 Below you will find the carefully hand-picked selection of some of the best RPG board games on the market today.

-The following table we believe summarizes best of the best RPG board games on the market.
+The table below we believe summarizes best of the best RPG board games on the market.
 We have tried to cater for different player preferences in terms of a theme, complexity, game duration, player count and age, so we should have a great pick for you!

 |Image||Player Count / Duration / Age / Difficulty|